 Year Ended December 31

-2012 2013 2014
+2013 2014 2015

 NT\$ NT\$ NT\$ US\$

 (in billions) (in millions)

-Gross international settlement receipts 3.0 3.3 3.2 99.7
+Gross international settlement receipts 3.3 3.2 2.8 85.4

-Gross international settlement payments 5.6 6.0 6.5 204.5
+Gross international settlement payments 6.0 6.5 6.4 195.2

 Our payments to international carriers on an aggregate basis have been greater than our receipts from these carriers primarily because our customers' outgoing minutes exceeded incoming minutes.
-Both international settlement receipts and payments increased in 2013 and international settlement payments increased in 2014, because we actively promoted our international wholesale business.
-However, international settlement receipts slightly decreased in 2014 primarily due to the decrease in the incoming minutes, which was primarily due to VoIP substitution.
+International settlement payments increased in 2014 mainly attributable to our actively promotion for international wholesale business mentioned above.
+However, international settlement receipts slightly decreased in 2014 primarily due to the decrease in the incoming minutes, which was primarily due to the worldwide trend of VoIP substitution.
+VoIP substitution is also the reason why both receipts and payments decreased in 2015.

 In order to compete more effectively in the international long distance market, we have implemented innovative and customized discount calling plans and marketing campaigns directed at high-usage business customers.
-We also continue to promote our intelligent network services, including international VPNs, international toll free calling and calling card services, and our international long distance minutes wholesale business.
-Our subsidiary, Chief Telecom, launched its 070 phone-to-phone VoIP service in April 2009.